dspydev/python-projects/furniture-store-receipt-with-python/README.md

 Here are the required skills for creating this project:

-- Basic knowledge of Python programming language
+- Knowledge of Python programming language fundamentals, including data types, syntax, control flow, and functions
+- Familiarity with Python dictionaries and lists
-- Understanding of data types, variables, and control structures in Python
+- Understanding of how to define and call functions in Python
-- Proficiency in functions in Python
+- Proficiency in using string formatting in Python
-- Ability to format strings in Python
-- Knowledge of basic arithmetic operations, such as adding, multiplying, and rounding numbers
-- Understanding of best practices for organizing code and optimizing for readability and efficiency
+- Basic debugging skills to identify and fix any errors that may arise in the code